leothorp/hide-cra-error-overlay/README.md

 # hide-cra-error-overlay

 ## Hide the Create React App error overlay behind a "Show Errors" button. ##
-### Motivation
-During development, Create React App displays a full-screen error overlay for webpack compilation errors.
-The config for this is only accessible by ejecting- but particularly with Typescript errors, sometimes you may just want to temporarily ignore these to see your app.
-When imported, this module hides the error overlay whenever it is triggered.
-It also adds a small "Show Errors" button to the lower right of the screen- click this to toggle the error overlay.

 Before (overlay): https://imgur.com/SRynbwp
 After (button): https://imgur.com/vf3eg8g